CS350WeatherAppTeam/WeatherApp/README.md

 A JavaFX project made with IntelliJ for a college assignment based around human computer interactions.

-The main files are stored in the non "WeatherMap-main" locations
+The main files are stored in the non "WeatherApp-main" locations